 Propomatoceros lumbricalis and Mucroserpula possess here two well-distinguishable layers: internal IOP and external SPHP.
 A single Propomatoceros specimen may have three layers, which, however, is ambiguous, as its internal layer may be diagenetically obliterated, and therefore all the specimens are considered two-layered.
-As discussed previously (Ippolitov et al., 2014; Słowiński et al., 2022), it cannot be ruled out, that Mucroserpula and Propomatoceros may represent the same genus.
-The diagnostic characters of both genera are highly transitional, subjective, and dependent to a large extent on different variables, such as e.g., ontogenetic stage (see Słowiński et al., 2022).
+As discussed previously (Ippolitov et al., 2014; Słowiński et al., 2022), it cannot be ruled out, that at least in some populations, Mucroserpula and Propomatoceros may represent the same genus.
+The diagnostic characters of both genera are highly transitional, subjective, and dependent to a large extent on different variables, such as ontogenetic stage or diagenesis (see Słowiński et al., 2022).
 Nonetheless, the microstructural fabrics of the two genera in our investigation are essentially the same and typical of Ficopomatini.

 Nogrobs consists here of three species: N. aff. quadrilatera, N? aff. tricristata, and N. aff. tetragona.
 All of them are two-layered composed of internal IOP and external SP microstructure.
-Apart from Nogrobs, Jurassic quadrangular fossils of serpulids that share morphological similarities with this genus were attributed by various authors to different genera, partially of questionable validity-Tetraserpula (Parsch, 1956), Tetraditrupa (Regenhardt, 1961), Glandifera (Regenhardt, 1961), Tubulostium (Stoliczka, 1868),

-Tectorotularia (Regenhardt, 1961), and Ditrupula (Brünnich Nielsen, 1931).
-Kupriyanova & Ippolitov (2015) examined and reviewed a number of microstructures of extant and fossil taxa having tusk-shaped, tetragonal in cross-section tubes, concluding, that these morphologically similar forms belong to several different genera, most likely being an effect of convergence.
+Apart from Nogrobs, Jurassic quadrangular fossils of serpulids that share morphological similarities with this genus were attributed by various authors to different, partially uncertain genera - Tetraserpula, Tetraditrupa, Glandifera, Tubulostium, Tectorotularia, and Ditrupula.
+Kupriyanova and Ippolitov (2015) examined and reviewed a number of extant and fossil taxa having tusk-shaped, tetragonal in cross-section tubes, concluding, that these morphologically similar forms belong to several different genera, most likely being an effect of convergence.
 Not surprisingly, these recent taxa cannot be synonymized with the fossil Nogrobs.
 Nevertheless, the authors claim that at least the majority of fossil Nogrobs species may be members of a single clade, as opposed to morphologically-related recent species.
-According to its external tube layer composed of simple prismatic microstructure (responding to a transparent tube), the three investigated species fit well Ficopomatini, confirming previous ultrastructural studies (Kupriyanova & Ippolitov, 2015).
-It has to be noted, however, that the recent Nogrobs grimaldii (Fauvel, 1909) has been found to possess an opaque tube (Kupriyanova & Nishi, 2011).
+According to its external tube layer composed of simple prismatic microstructure (responding to a transparent tube), the three investigated species fit well Ficopomatini, confirming previous ultrastructural studies (Kupriyanova and Ippolitov, 2012).
+It has to be noted, however, that the recent Nogrobs grimaldii (P. Fauvel, 1909) has been found to possess an opaque tube (Kupriyanova and Nishi, 2011).

 The only exception not having a two-layered tube wall within this tribe is Placostegus, represented here by P. planorbiformis, which has a single layer made entirely of a simple prismatic structure (SP).
-Similarly, contemporary P. tridentatus (Fabricius, 1779) possesses a tube wall composed of a simple prismatic microstructure resulting in a completely transparent tube (ten Hove & Kupriyanova, 2009: 8, fig. 1F; Vinn & Kupriyanova, 2011).
+Similarly, contemporary P. tridentatus (J.C.
+Fabricius, 1779) possesses a tube wall composed of a simple prismatic microstructure resulting in a completely transparent tube (ten Hove and Kupriyanova, 2009: 8, fig. 1F; Vinn and Kupriyanova, 2011).

 The undetermined serpulid taxon Serpulidae sp., described recently by Słowiński et al. (2022) has been studied here with respect to its microstructure.
 Although the investigated specimens externally resemble a few genera, such as Propomatoceros, Placostegus, and Metavermilia, they do not exactly fit any of those taxa (see Słowiński et al., 2022).
-The specimens possess a tube wall composed of two layers-external simple prismatic (SP), and internal irregularly oriented prismatic microstructure (IOP), which is of a very close resemblance to other members of Ficopomatini, notably Nogrobs.
+The specimens possess a tube wall composed of two layers - external simple prismatic (SP), and internal irregularly oriented prismatic microstructure (IOP), which is of a very close resemblance to other members of Ficopomatini, notably Nogrobs.